bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

 ------------------------------------------------------

-As an alternative to the OCLI L1b radiance products, the Snow Properties Processor also accepts as input BRR products which have been generated in a pre-processing step using the SNAP Rayleigh Correction Processor.
+As an alternative to the OCLI L1b radiance products, the Snow Properties Processor also accepts as input BRR [#f1]_ products which have been generated in a pre-processing step using the SNAP Rayleigh Correction Processor.
 This processor can be accessed from the SNAP Desktop application as shown in :numref:`rayleigh_in_snap`.

+.. rubric:: Footnotes

+.. [#f1] More precisely, the term 'BRR' refers to a Bottom-of-atmosphere reflectance, which is derived from Top-of-atmosphere reflectance by correction for molecular scattering and absorption.

 .. _rayleigh_in_snap:
 .. figure::  pix/rc_in_snap.png